KytoDragon/d_snprintf/README.md

-This is a port of Holger Weiß' implementation of snprintf (available at http://www.jhweiss.de/software/snprintf.html).
+This is a port of Holger Weiß' implementation of snprintf (available at http://www.jhweiss.de/software/snprintf.html) as well as my own version of snscanf.
 This version has no dependencies on other external libraries or the C standard library.
 It does use D's TypeInfo inorder to access varargs in a typesafe and convenient manner.
 All Code is nothrow and @nogc.
 BetteC: If D's TypeInfo ist not available the code will now use an opaque hash to identify types.

-This library defines snprintf and vsnprintf as well as a few templates that allow you to easely define a version of (v)asprinf, (v)fprintf and (v)printf that use a specific function to allocate memory or write to a file.
+This library defines (v)snprintf and (v)snscanf as well as a few templates that allow you to easely define a version of (v)asprinf, (v)fprintf and (v)printf that use a specific function to allocate memory or write to a file.
 An example using C standard library functions (see d_snprintf/test.d):

 ```D